 The scheme of the flow graph representation of a function is shown in Figure 20.
 The flow graph name <identifier> refers to the name of the represented function.
+Variables, timers, constants and ports defined and declared in the component type definition are made visible to within the function by the runs on clause in the <function-interface>.
+A missing runs on clause means that definitions within the component type definition are not known within the scope of the function.
+The operational semantics distinguishes these two cases by the reference nodes <init-scope-with-runs-on> and <init-scope-without-runs-on>.
 The reference node <return-without-value> covers the case where no explicit return statement is specified, i.e., the operational semantics assumes that a return statement is implicitly added.

-Figure 20/Z.143 - Flow graph representation of functions
+Figure 20 - Flow graph representation of functions